janis-commerce/aws-listeners/docs/s3-listener.md

 ## S3Listener

-This is the class you should extend to code your own Listeners.
 You can customize them with the following methods and getters:

 ### async process()
 This method is required, and should have the logic of your Listener.